MerleFest Shares initial lineup for 2022 festival

 WILKESBORO — MerleFest, presented by Window World, has announced the first round of artists for MerleFest 2022, which will be held April 28 to May 1.

-Emmylou Harris, Greensky Bluegrass, Rissi Palmer and more will be joining the annual homecoming of musicians and music fans on the campus of Wilkes Community College in Wilkesboro.
+Emmylou Harris, Greensky Bluegrass, Rissi Palmer, and more will be joining the annual homecoming of musicians and music fans on the campus of Wilkes Community College in Wilkesboro, North Carolina.
 2022 marks MerleFest’s return to its traditional Spring weekend after being postponed to September in 2021.

 “We are very excited to welcome music fans back to the campus of Wilkes Community College in the spring,” said MerleFest’s new Festival Director, Wes Whitson.
 “Endless gratitude to all artists, staff, volunteers, vendors, and fans for their patience and support for the 2021 festival.